Tender Smoked Brisket

 sliced smoked brisket

-How long do you cook a brisket in a smoker for that tender juicy irresistible meat? – Question Answered!
-Brisket is the most popular smoked meat, and I’m showing you how to smoke a brisket like a PRO by simply smoking it for the right amount of time, and following these guidelines!
+How long do you cook a brisket in a smoker for that tender, juicy, irresistible meat?
+That’s the question every pitmaster—or home cook—wants answered!
+Brisket is hands-down the most popular smoked meat, and I’m going to show you how to smoke a brisket like a PRO by simply following a few key steps and, most importantly, giving yourself PLENTY of time.

 smoked brisket ingredients on cutting board with raw brisket